fgit-24/React-Memories-Social-Media/README.md

 ### Websites

+This [Stack Overflow]() page provided valuable insights that helped me implement searchParams successfully.

 I used [favicon.io](https://favicon.io/) to create my favicon.

-This [Stack Overflow]() page provided valuable insights that helped me implement searchParams successfully.

-[am I responsive](https://ui.dev/amiresponsive) was utilized for generating the images of my website, which are placed at the top of this README.
+[Am I responsive](https://ui.dev/amiresponsive) was utilized for generating the images of my website, which are placed at the top of this README.

 ### People